-Studies on mice have shown that female mammals can produce egg cells throughout life.
+Studies in mice have shown that female mammals can produce egg cells throughout life.
 The studies showed that follicles may not originate in the ovaries themselves, but within the bone marrow.
-Scientist gave mice with diminished ovarian reserve bone marrow transplants and they began producing follicles once again.
+In 2007, the Journal of Clinical Oncology reported that scientists of the Massachusetts General Hospital (MGH) gave mice with diminished ovarian reserve bone marrow transplants and they began producing follicles once again.
 These studies are hopeful for the future of infertility, especially POF.

-In a follow-up study performed by Massachusetts General Hospital, lead by Jonathan Tilly, PhD, director of the Vincent Center for Reproductive Biology in the MGH Vincent Department of Obstetrics and Gynecology pointed out, “The discovery of oocyte precursor cells in adult human ovaries, coupled with the fact that these cells share the same characteristic features of their mouse counterparts that produce fully functional eggs, opens the door for development of unprecedented technologies to overcome infertility in women and perhaps even delay the timing of ovarian failure.”
+A follow-up study led by Jonathan Tilly, PhD, director of the Vincent Center for Reproductive Biology in the MGH Vincent Department of Obstetrics and Gynecology pointed out, “The discovery of oocyte precursor cells in adult human ovaries, coupled with the fact that these cells share the same characteristic features of their mouse counterparts that produce fully functional eggs, opens the door for development of unprecedented technologies to overcome infertility in women and perhaps even delay the timing of ovarian failure.”